Wednesday, August 8, 2012

 Monday, August 6, 2012

-The Los Angeles Times reported that on August 4, 2011, Dr. Wyatt made secret video recordings of two patients who were seeing the doctor for post-surgical care and were undressed.
+This case arose because there were allegations that on August 4, 2011, Dr. Wyatt made secret video recordings of two patients who were seeing the doctor for post-surgical care and were undressed.
 It is alleged that one of the patients discovered a camera in the office, fled with the camera and turned it over to the police.
+The investigation in this case appears to have been one that was not thorough and relied heavily on the statements of this one patient.

-The sexual battery charge is a clear reminder why physicians should have someone else present during physical exams.
-We have represented numerous physicians who were falsely accused of improper physical contact or comments that could have been resolved easily if there had been a medical assistant in the room the entire time.
+This type of case based on weak allegations is a clear reminder why we recommend that physicians someone else present during physical exams that involve disrobing and have that person mark the medical chart so the physical presence can be documented.
+Although it is an extra cost, it can pay for itself given that anyone can make a false allegation and then there is a "he said/she said" situation.
+We have represented numerous physicians who were falsely accused of improper physical contact or making inappropriate sexual comments that could have been resolved easily if there had been a medical assistant in the room the entire time.

 Posted by Tracy Green, Esq.
 Please email Ms. Green, a very experienced health care attorney at tgreen@greenassoc.com or call her at 213-233-2260 to schedule a complimentary 30-minute consultation.